firezone/firezone/README.md

    default['firezone']['ssl']['certificate_key'] = '/path/to/key.pem'
    ```
 6. Reconfigure the application to pick up the new changes: `sudo firezone-ctl reconfigure`.
-7. Finally, create an admin user with `sudo firezone-ctl create-admin`.
+7. Finally, create an admin user with `sudo firezone-ctl create-or-reset-admin`.
    The login credentials will be printed to the console output.
 8. Now you should be able to log into the web UI at the FQDN you specified in
    step 5 above, e.g. `https://firezone.example.com`